gerlero/apt-install/README.md

 ### `upgrade`

 Whether to upgrade the listed packages if they are already installed and newer versions are available.
 Default: `true`.

+## Related actions

+- [`gerlero/add-apt-repository`](https://github.com/gerlero/add-apt-repository): GitHub Action to add a new APT repository for installing packages.